namdvt/DeepLab-Pytorch/README.md

 # DeepLab v3
 ## General
 This is a PyTorch implementation of [DeepLab-V3-Plus](https://arxiv.org/pdf/1802.02611) for semantic image segmentation.
-Currently, I use Resnet as backbone and train the model using the [Cambridge-driving Labeled Video Database (CamVid) dataset](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid).
+Currently, I use Resnet as backbone and train the model using the [Cambridge-driving Labeled Video Database (CamVid dataset)](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid).

 ## Files